BIGJRA/BIGJRA.github.io/rejuv.md

 ground between the two dumpsters to the left of those.
 Another *Yellow Shard* is in the rightmost dumpster up another set of stairs.

 Head out to the Oceana Pier.
-You’ll find a **Nidoran M** eating.
+You'll find a **Nidoran M** eating.
 Talk to it with a GourmetTreat for a battle.

 The garden to the south is also now open, so you can catch level 5 **Fletchling** here by interacting with them.
-If you’re interested in winning even the “impossible” story battles, make sure you catch two, for their Quick Guard move will help us win one later.
+If you're interested in winning even the “impossible” story battles, make sure you catch two, for their Quick Guard move will help us win one later.
 The bottom right grass tile here has a *Sweet Heart,* and there is an *X Accuracy* two tiles left and one up from there.

-Head into the building on the west side that’s now unlocked.
+Head into the building on the west side that's now unlocked.
 Talk to the “man” with the yellow hair, then exit the building and watch Buizel run by.
-This starts a quest we’ll complete later.
+This starts a quest we'll complete later.

 Back in East Gearen, to the left of the lab is the Velvet Building.
 In each of the buildings, people will challenge you to battles, so be warned.
 Head up to the first floor and talk to the woman in the middle.
-If you choose left, she’ll give you a *Mineral Ball,* and *Steam Ball* if you choose right.
+If you choose left, she'll give you a *Mineral Ball,* and *Steam Ball* if you choose right.
 Also grab the *Great Ball* in the bottom left.
-If you enter the second floor, you’ll see a **Pachirisu** running wild.
-If you give it a GourmetTreat, it’ll battle you.
+If you enter the second floor, you'll see a **Pachirisu** running wild.
+If you give it a GourmetTreat, it'll battle you.
 There is also a *Potion* in the corner.
 Grab the *Exp.
 Candy XS* on the third floor.

 Now go to the Emerald Building on the northeast side of town.
 Talk to a girl on the left side to learn about the mystery of the third floor.
-You’ll need to beat a trainer to access the upper levels.
+You'll need to beat a trainer to access the upper levels.
 On the second floor pick up a *Red Shard* in the corner.
 Talk to a red-haired girl for a *Full Heal*, and get a *Super Repel* from an old woman.
 Enter the third floor to battle a level 5 **Shuppet**.